-Video is at the forefront of recruitment marketing as the pandemic makes it the go-to tool for seeing and meeting with people.
+Video is at the forefront of recruitment marketing.
 While this is no newsflash, the growth in video use poses a major challenge for TA and HR leaders: ensuring their organization’s video stands out enough to capture the attention of busy job candidates.

 What are the most innovative ways to capture today’s employee experience outside of the physical office environment?
 And how can you produce video that will sustain its value in a constantly changing world of work?

 Jessica McFadden, Head of Marketing, Stories Incorporated, joined us for Talent Experience Live on Feb.
 23 to share the secrets she’s learned on the job of creating compelling, effective video.
 Watch it here, and check out highlights from the show below!